 The purpose of this advisory is to bring attention to the recently released security fixes for BIND.

 The Internet Systems Consortium (ISC) has released updates that address three vulnerabilities in BIND.
-Exploitation of these vulnerabilities may allow a remote attacker to cause a denial-of-service condition.
+Exploitation of these vulnerabilities may allow a remote attacker to cause inconsistent state of query processing.

 CCIRC recommends that owner/operators test and deploy the vendor released updates or workarounds to affected platforms accordingly.